Walking, hiking, horseback riding, enjoy it all on the Katy Trail, Missouri’s contribution to the rails-to-trails movement.

 This long-distance walking and biking trail, winding more than 237 miles from Machens (near St. Louis) to Clinton, welcomes people of all ages to discover the heart of Missouri.
 More than half of its length follows the Missouri River.
 Planned extensions will take the trail all the way to Kansas City.
 Many side trails extend from the Katy, reaching into communities along the way.

 Built on the former corridor of the Missouri-Kansas-Texas (MKT) Railroad, Katy Trail State Park is the longest rails-to-trails project in then U.S. When the railroad ceased operation on this route in 1986, the Missouri Department of Natural Resources acquired the right-of-way.
 With a generous donation by the late Edward D. “Ted” Jones, the trail was constructed.
-Today, the Katy Trail gives those who love the outdoors a safe pathway to enjoy the piece and a quiet of Missouri’s landscape.
+Missouri has given those who love the outdoors a safe pathway to enjoy the peace and quiet of the state's landscape throughout the Katy Trail.

 No matter what the season, the scenery along the trail is always enjoyable and quite beautiful, with diverse panoramas, from sandstone and limestone bluffs to dense forests, sweeping river views to wetlands, and gently rolling farmland to prairies.

 With so many types of habitat, wildlife is abundant.
 A canopy of oak and sycamore trees alongside the Katy Trail gives cool shade in summer and brilliant color in fall.
 Wintertime vistas can be breathtaking (not because of the cold).
 Bird enthusiasts are likely to spot and hear many species of birds along the trail year-round, including a large variety of song birds, geese and ducks, woodpeckers, hawks, great blue herons, turkey, vultures and the occasional bald eagle.
 Keep a sharp eye out for deer, opossum, beaver, mink, raccoon and other critters.